Analyzing Clean Energy Fuels's Unusual Options Activity | Benzinga

 Analyzing Clean Energy Fuels's Unusual Options Activity

-On Tuesday, shares of Clean Energy Fuels (NASDAQ:CLNE) saw unusual options activity.
-After the option alert, the stock price moved down to $7.25.
+Clean Energy Fuels (NASDAQ:CLNE) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $8.1 following the option alert.

 - Sentiment: BULLISH